-The BTS Skytrain line does not go to the airport, but it is possible to approach going to Wat Phra Sir Mahathat station and from there take a taxi or tuk-tuk (about 10 minutes).
+The BTS line does not go to the airport itself, but it is possible to go to Wat Phra Sir Mahathat station and from there take a taxi or tuk-tuk (about 10 minutes).

-The taxi, always available, is comfortable and fast.
+The taxi, always available, is comfortable and faster.

 A1 Bus Route

 A bus bound for Mo Chit Northern Bus Terminal in a journey of about 30 minutes.
 There are departures every 5 minutes from 06h15 to 24h00.